dangquii/supply-chain-performance-analysis/README.md

 Commission a full review of delivery scheduling processes across all shipping modes and markets.
 Given that late delivery rates are consistent across all five global markets, the root cause is systemic rather than regional.

-**Recommendation 3: Implement a profit recovery program** Prioritise operational improvements beginning with Standard Class — the highest volume mode at 107,752 orders.
+**Recommendation 3: Implement a profit recovery program** Prioritise operational improvements beginning with Standard Class, the highest volume mode at 107,752 orders.
 Each percentage point improvement in on-time delivery rate recovers approximately $770 in profit annually.

 ---